Dr. Elsey’s Owning a Cat Educational Guide

 Long-Haired Cat Problems

 Cat owners find themselves in some hairy situations from time to time.
 Litter can stick to a long-haired cat’s rear area, and as a result, they will not use the litter box to defecate.
 As one could imagine, long-haired cats do not like litter and feces adhering to their rear area so they may decide to go elsewhere to defecate than in the box.
 We recommend that you have a hygiene clip done around the rear area of your cat.
 If your cat has long hair in-between the digits of their toes, then it’s also a good idea to trim that hair as well.
 By trimming these areas, your long-haired cat will be free of the hair that may be an issue with using the litter box.
-Dr. Elsey’s Long Haired Litter will not adhere to the cat’s long fur, and will not color the coat.
+Dr. Elsey’s Crystal litter will not adhere to the cat’s long fur, and will not color the coat.

 Territorial marking, or marking with urine, is different behavior than sitting to urinate.
 With territorial marking, you will see small amounts of urine on walls, furniture, against baseboards and even on the owner’s clothes or bedding.
 After the cat has marked, it will simply walk away and not sniff and paw at the area as is the case with sitting to urinate in litter.